 Updated 14th January 2021 In 2020, employers increased their hiring activity throughout Q4, which continues the steady uplift we’ve seen in recruitment since Q3 2020.
 We continue to remain optimistic about a further rise in hiring activity following the vaccine roll-out, the Brexit trade deal and the US election results.
 When compared to Q4 in

 A common area of interest for our clients is their employees’ wellbeing at work, as the benefits they reap from a happy workforce are endless.
-This candidate-short market means that employers will benefit greatly from focusing on the mental and physical health of their staff – with employee retention being just one of the many advantages.
-We’ve put together a list of both physical and mental initiatives that can help your employees with their wellbeing at work.
+The pandemic has forced employers to focus on the mental and physical health of their staff – with employee retention being just one of the many advantages.
+When 80% of staff feel that work negatively impacts their lives, it’s never been more important to introduce initiatives that will help your employees with their wellbeing at work.